 ECOtas has undertaken several assessments of major irrigation proposals.
 These often cover large areas and cross numerous tenures, landforms and vegetation types.
 A 60 km pipeline route, for example, is likely to support several threatened flora and fauna species requiring the development of mitigation and offsets.

-ECOtas has been the key ecological consultant assessing the Three Capes Track on the Tasman Peninsula, which has involved walking existing and proposed track routes, developing management prescriptions for threatened fauna and flora, consideration of source areas (e.g. gravel and rock quarries) and other ecological management issues such as fire.
+ECOtas has been the key ecological consultant assessing the Three Capes Track on the Tasman Peninsula and the St Helens mountain bike trail project, which has involved walking existing and proposed track routes, developing management prescriptions for threatened fauna and flora, consideration of source areas (e.g. gravel and rock quarries) and other ecological management issues such as fire.
 As with all projects, ECOtas maintains an objective approach to assessment and reporting: it is just that for this project, the scenery is spectacular and the transport options, such as helicopter and boat exciting, making my “office” a less than boring place to work!

 Contact ECOtas to discuss your commercial ecological project with our expert team.